 (18) years of age.

 The member should send his/her concerns to the EC.
 The EC must respond within 20 days of the receipt of the concern.
 If the member does not receive a response to his/her satisfaction from the EC, the member shall then send the concern to BOA.
-The BOA must to respond to the member within 20 days of the receipt of the concern.
+The BOA must respond to the member within 20 days of the receipt of the concern.
 If the member does not receive a response to his/her satisfaction from the BOA, the member can ask the EC to circulate the concern within the GB.
 If 25% of the GB members write to the EC in support of the concern within 20 days of the receipt of the concern from EC, the EC must call for a GB meeting within 20 calendar days.

 Executive Committee Meetings: